Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Blind Spots of existing Approaches to Parking Search

 Quantitatively, we choose to gauge the driver's willingness to park at a given spot $i$ by the probability $p_i$ that she will park there \emph{if} she drives by this spot while it is vacant.
 The distribution of $p_i$ in a neighbourhood clearly affects parking search.
 For instance, consider the `toy' network corresponding to a small neighbourhood of Lyon shown in Fig.~\ref{fig:smallLyon}(a); for the same demand, search times will drastically differ between a situation with equally attractive spaces ($p_i=100\%$ for every spot $i$) and a situation in which drivers exhibit a marked preference for two lanes of attractive (e.g., free) spots at $p_i=100\%$ and balk at parking in other (costly) spots, where $p_i=1\%$.
 In the latter case, drivers are prone to circling before finding a vacant free spot and search times sky-rocket even though the network-averaged occupancy remains moderate (as also supported by the numerical simulations displayed in Fig.~\ref{fig:smallLyon}(c)).

-This simple example shows how using spatially averaged occupancies to estimate parking difficulties goes completely amiss whenever there is a contrast in spot attractiveness, in which case the high occupancy of attractive spots may be balanced by their vacant counterparts. \citet{fulman2021approximation} recently improved the binomial approximation by taking into account the occupancies averaged over small neighbourhoods instead of the global one and demonstrated that it much better reproduces search times in the presence of bunching (an inherent consequence of the sequential parking process) and a spatially heterogeneous demand.
-Nevertheless, their approach requires simulations to estimate of the distribution of local occupancies and does not explicitly handle spots of unequal attractiveness.
+This simple example shows how using spatially averaged occupancies to estimate parking difficulties goes completely amiss whenever there is a contrast in spot attractiveness: \AN{the} high occupancy of attractive spots may be balanced by their vacant counterparts. \citet{fulman2021approximation} recently improved the binomial approximation by taking into account the occupancies averaged over small neighbourhoods instead of the global one and demonstrated that it much better reproduces search times in the presence of bunching (an inherent consequence of the sequential parking process) and a spatially heterogeneous demand.
+Nevertheless, their approach requires simulations to estimate of the distribution of local occupancies and does not explicitly handle heterogeneous drivers and parking spots of unequal attractiveness. \AN{This does not reflect the spatial and temporal heterogeneity of the parking strategies and cruising behaviours empirically evidenced by \citet{assemi2020searching}.}

-\section{Modelling framework}
+\section{Modelling Framework}

 To take into account the various factors discussed in the previous section, we introduce a new modelling framework, which rests on an agent-based model with high spatial resolution.
 Unlike its forebears, this framework does not postulate specific behavioural rules for the drivers looking for parking.
 Its generic formulation opens the door to a theoretical resolution through the recourse to graph theoretical and statistical physical methods.
 Besides, it will allow a very efficient numerical implementation.